tyShinkle/blog-prod/README.md

 # Content Management

 # TO DO

-- redraw on orientation change / resize
+- change search bar to div with icon and input
+    - add event to input for toggling shadow
 - load tags / show tags
 - add tag click functionality  -> https://javascript.info/bubbling-and-capturing
 - add search functionality